NASA Used Thermal Imaging Equipment for Mars Landing Study

 NASA is working on developing new technologies for future safe and affordable deep space travel, gaining funding from the Game Changing Development program in NASA’s Space Technology Mission Directorate (STMD).
 For more information on the program, please visit the STMD website.

 SPI Corp is dedicated to developing & engineering affordable and innovative thermal imaging equipment like the ones used in this study, and strives to provide the best custom thermal imaging systems possible on the market today.
-For information on what we can engineer for you, please call us at (702) 369-3966, toll free at (800) 403-2983, or email us at info@uav1.com.
+For information on what we can engineer for you, please call us at (702) 369-3966, toll free at (800) 403-2983, or email us at [email protected].